ayushrtwt/CanvasConnect/README.md

 CanvasConnect is a collaborative drawing application where users can sketch and draw in real-time.
 Users can create and edit shapes like lines, rectangles, and ellipses, pick any color, and clear the canvas.
 The app supports real-time collaboration, allowing connected users to share their canvas via Socket.IO.

-## Features
-- **Draw Shapes:** Users can draw lines, rectangles, and ellipses.
-- **Pick Colors:** Choose from a color palette to customize drawing.
-- **Clear Canvas:** Clear the entire canvas with a button.
-- **Real-time Collaboration:** Users can draw on the same canvas with others in real-time using Socket.IO.

 ## Preview

 Here are some screenshots of CanvasConnect in action: